-On the blog I’ll regularly be sharing ideas on things to do in London and the surrounding areas, a mix of fun and interesting places or events to visit, with plenty to explore and discover for a curious toddler.
+On the blog I’ll regularly be sharing ideas on things to do in London with kids and the surrounding areas, a mix of fun and interesting places or events to visit, with plenty to explore and discover.
 With springtime approaching, it’s a great time to venture out and experience something new, and in this post I’ve included both outdoor and (just in case) indoor activities, from getting up close with farmyard animals at a city farm to taking the driver’s seat of a London bus or Underground train…

 Diana, Princess of Wales Memorial Playground [Hyde Park, Kensington Gardens, W2 4RU; Free] – Located next to Princess Diana’s Kensington Palace Home and inspired by the stories of Peter Pan, this playground fit for an intrepid explorer features a huge wooden pirate ship with a beach, a sensory trail, teepees and other toys and play sculptures.
-Open from 1000 to 1845 (April to September, more details here) with an on-site café.
+Open from 1000 to 1845 (April to September) with an on-site café.

 Review of our visit: Princess Diana Memorial Playground

-ZSL Whipsnade Zoo [Dunstable, Bedfordshire, LU6 2LF, view ticket prices and current offers] – Venture out of the city to visit the UK’s biggest zoo, set in 600 acres of parkland north of London and home to more than 2,500 animals.
+ZSL Whipsnade Zoo [Dunstable, Bedfordshire, LU6 2LF] – Venture out of the city to visit the UK’s biggest zoo, set in 600 acres of parkland north of London and home to more than 2,500 animals.
 Take a safari adventure by steam train and spot elephants, rhinos, lions and camels along the way.
-Or visit Hullabazzoo, an area dedicated to young children, featuring an indoor soft play area and an interactive farm where kids can meet animals such as minature donkeys, pygmy goats and sheep and lambs.
+Or visit Hullabazzoo, an area dedicated to young children, featuring an indoor soft play area and an interactive farm where kids can meet animals such as miniature donkeys, pygmy goats and sheep and lambs.
 Open from 1000 to 1800, last entry 1700 (April to September, see website for more details) with several food and drink options.

 Hounslow Urban Farm [Feltham, Middlesex, TW14 0LZ; £7.50 adult, £6.00 child 2+, Free for under 2s] – Springtime is a great time to visit a nearby farm!
 Many have opportunities for the little ones to meet baby animals, along with close-up encounters with a wide range of farmyard animals such as pigs, cows, rabbits, alpacas and sheep.
 Hounslow Urban Farm (near Heathrow Airport) is one of London’s largest community farm, covering 29 acres and, in addition to the farm, features fun activities, pony riding, an outdoor play area and an indoor bouncy castle.
 Open from 1000 to 1700, last entry 1600, with an on-site café.